 Sealed cases must be submitted in paper.
-All other initial case filings in civil actions must be submitted electronically by filing the initiating documents, including the automated Civil Cover Sheet (JS-44), in the master case.
+All other initial case filings in civil actions must be submitted electronically by filing the initiating documents in the master case.
 A notice of removal (including a copy of the state court record) will be handled similarly, including a Supplemental Civil Cover Sheet as an attachment.
 Miscellaneous cases will also be submitted electronically, without the Civil Cover Sheet (JS-44).
 The Clerk's Office will review the master case for electronic filings and open new civil and miscellaneous cases within one business day.
 A notice including the judge assignment and permanent case number will be sent electronically.